2022 FIBA U18 Asian Championship

-The 2022 FIBA U18 Asian Championship was an international under-18 basketball competition that was held in Tehran, Iran from August 21 to 28.
+The 2022 FIBA U18 Asian Championship was an international under-18 men's basketball competition that was held in Tehran, Iran, from 21 to 28 August 2022.

 The tournament, which is also the 26th edition of the biennial competition, will qualify the top four teams to represent FIBA Asia in the 2023 FIBA Under-19 Basketball World Cup in Hungary.
 This is the third time that Iran has hosted the tournament after hosting the 2008 and 2016 editions.